Symplectic/vivo-harvester-v2/README.md

 The first version of the Elements-VIVO Harvester was developed by Ian Boston, and was originally available at: https://github.com/ieb/symplectic-harvester.

-The second version was developed by Graham Triggs (whilst working for Symplectic), and can be found at https://github.com/Symplectic/VIVO
+The second version was developed by Graham Triggs (whilst working for Symplectic), and can be found at https://github.com/Symplectic/VIVO.
+Additional thanks to Daniel Grant from Emory University for his contributions to the second version.

 This version was developed by Andrew Cockbill (whilst working for Symplectic).

-Additional thanks to Daniel Grant from Emory University for his contribution of 4.6 API code and teaching activity XSLT via pull request.